Live in the Moment: 10 Ways to Instantly Be Present

 Why Care About Noticing This Present Moment?

 Thinking is a useful tool for us humans.
 We deal with the problems of life with the mental tools of recall, foresight, and reasoning with logic.

 But just as it makes no sense to leave a car engine, a lamp, or a stove on when it is not being used, it makes no sense to be constantly thinking thoughts, even when there is no need to be thinking.

 Emotions are also useful tools.
 An angry tone will make the injunction "Stop it!" more effective.
 Joyous affection will make endearing words more pleasing and memorable than if said deadpan.
 "Help!" yelled with fright and urgency will more likely get attention than if said with no emotion.

-Especially wasteful of one's time and mind power is to replay patterns of thoughts and emotions pertaining to an incident that is past and done, or to incessantly worry and fret about a future decision or possibility.
-Using one's mind power for thoughts and feelings of resentment, regret, longing, apprehension, or other mental tethers to the past or future is at best of limited and short-lived usefulness.
-Such thoughts and feelings block one from finding interesting, or even noticing, each present, gone-in-an-instant moment, with its opportunities for appreciation, productivity, and creativity.
+But especially wasteful of your mind and your time is to replay patterns of thoughts and emotions pertaining to an incident that is past and done, or to incessantly worry and fret about a future decision or possibility.
+Using your mind for thoughts and feelings of resentment, regret, longing, apprehension, or other mental tethers to the past or future is, at best, of limited and short-lived usefulness.
+Such thoughts and feelings block you from welcoming, or even noticing, each present, gone-in-an-instant moment, with its opportunities for appreciation, productivity, and creativity.